Author Guidelines

 By submitting a manuscript, authors agree to the conditions of this editorial policy and grant AIA the right to reproduce and distribute their work for academic, non-commercial purposes, with appropriate attribution.

-Submitted manuscripts may take the form of academic articles (ranging from 5,000 to 8,000 words), case studies or teaching project reports (between 2,500 and 4,000 words), or critical reviews of tools, books, or digital resources (1,000 to 2,000 words).
+Submitted manuscripts may take the form of academic articles (ranging from 5,000 to 10,000 words), case studies or teaching project reports (between 2,500 and 5,000 words), or critical reviews of tools, books, or digital resources (1,000 to 2,500 words).
 All submissions must follow the Harvard citation style and comply with the journal’s editorial guidelines.
-Manuscripts should be submitted exclusively through the designated online submission system
+Manuscripts should be submitted exclusively through the designated online submission system.

-Please ensure that all texts are submitted in accordance with the journal’s editorial guidelines and through the designated online submission system.
+All submissions must strictly adhere to the journal’s editorial guidelines and be uploaded through the designated online submission platform.